taskcluster/testdroid-proxy/README.md

 ### Device Capabilities
 Devices can be requested that meet a certain set of capabilities.
 Capabilities are provided as a JSON payload.
+When using within a taskcluster task, these can be provided in task.payload.capabilities.devices.phone such as below.

 ```js
 {